joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/about-the-html-environment/overview-of-the-html-environment.md

 AIR supports the Adobe® Acrobat® plug-in.
 Users must have Acrobat or Adobe® Reader® 8.1 (or better) to display PDF content.
-The HTMLLoader object provides a property for checking whether a user’s system can display PDF.
+The HTMLLoader object provides a property for checking whether a user's system can display PDF.
 SWF file content can also be displayed within the HTML environment, but this capability is built in to AIR and does not use an external plug-in.